 Conclusion

-Introduction emails are a great way of breaking the ice with potential clients and establishing a relationship with them.
+Introduction emails are a great way to break the ice with potential clients and establish relationships.

-Hence, just like you dress up to meet your client for the first time, you’ll need to craft your email the same way to create a good first impression.
+Hence, just like you dress up to meet your client for the first time, you’ll need to craft your email the same way to create an excellent first impression.

 Furthermore, if you have any issues regarding the above points, we would love to solve them in the comment section below!